Child labour in Switzerland: 'Verdingkinder' and 'Kinder der Landstrasse'

-Verdingkinder (literally: "contract children" or "indentured child laborers") were children who were taken from their parents, often due to poverty or moral reasons – usually mothers being unmarried, very poor citizens, of Gypsy–Yeniche origin, so-called Kinder der Landstrasse, etc. – and sent to live with 'new families', often poor farmers who needed cheap laborers.
-There were even Verdingkinder auctions where children were handed over to the farmer asking least money from the authorities, thus securing cheap labour for his farm and relieving the authority from the financial burden of looking after the children.
-In the 1930s 20% of all agricultural laborers in the Canton of Bern were children below the age of 15.
-Swiss municipality guardianship authorities acted so, commonly tolerated by federal authorities, to the 1960s, not all of them of course, but usually communities affected of low taxes in some Swiss cantons The Swiss historian Marco Leuenberger investigated, that in 1930 there were some 35,000 indentured children, and between 1920 and 1970 more than 100,000 are believed to have been placed with families or homes.< 10,000 Verdingkinder, women and men, are still alive, therefore the so-called Wiedergutmachungsinitiative was started in April 2014.
-The collection of targeted at least authenticated 100,000 signatures of Swiss citizens have to be collected to October 2015.
+Verdingkinder (literally: "contract children" or "indentured child labourers") were children who were taken from their parents, often due to poverty or moral reasons, usually mothers being unmarried, very poor citizens, of Gypsy–Yeniche origin, the so-called Kinder der Landstrasse, and sent to live with "new families", often poor farmers who needed cheap labourers.
+There were even Verdingkinder auctions in which children were handed over to farmers asking the least money from the authorities, which secured cheap labour for their farms and relieving the authority from the financial burden of looking after the children.

+In the 1930s, 20% of all agricultural labourers in the Canton of Bern were under the age of 15.
+Swiss municipality guardianship authorities acted and were commonly tolerated by federal authorities until the 1960s, usually in communities affected by the low taxes of some Swiss cantons.
+The Swiss historian Marco Leuenberger found that in 1930, some 35,000 indentured children, and between 1920 and 1970, more than 100,000 were believed to have been placed with families or homes.

+About 10,000 Verdingkinder, women and men, are still alive, therefore the so-called Wiedergutmachungsinitiative was started in April 2014.
+The collection target of least authenticated 100,000 signatures of Swiss citizens had to be collected to October 2015.

 Legal restrictions

-In the course of the 20th century, the child labour in Switzerland was successively further restricted: the Federal law of 1922 (German: Bundesgesetz von 1922 über die Beschäftigung von jugendlichen und weiblichen Personen in den Gewerben) referred to young people and 'female persons' in the trades, increased the minimum age to 14 years and prohibited night work for people under the age of 19, and apprentices under the age of 20.
-The Federal law of 1938 (German: Bundesgesetz über das Mindestalter der Arbeitnehmer) increased the minimum age of workers to 15 years, and the Federal law of 1940 (German: Bundesgesetz über die Heimarbeit) forbade the awarding of an independent home work on children under the age of 15 years.
-In 1964, the scope of the occupational safety and health in the labour code was extended, but agriculture and home work still were excluded.
-The protection of Verdingkinder was legalized by the revision of the child law of 1978.
-In 1997 respectively 1999 the UN Convention on the rights of the child was signed, and Switzerland participated at the International Programme on the Elimination of Child Labour (IPEC) of the International Labour Organization since 1991.
-In 2006, the age of consent for night work and Sunday work was raised to 18 years.
+During the 20th century, child labour in Switzerland was successively further restricted: the Federal Law of 1922 on the Employment of Young People and Women in Trades (German: Bundesgesetz von 1922 über die Beschäftigung von jugendlichen und weiblichen Personen in den Gewerben), increased the minimum age to 14 and prohibited night work for people under 19 and apprentices under 20.
+In 1938, the Federal Law on the Minimum Age of Employees (German: Bundesgesetz über das Mindestalter der Arbeitnehmer) increased the minimum age of workers to 15 years, and the 1940 Federal Law on Domestic Work (German: Bundesgesetz über die Heimarbeit) forbade the awarding of an independent home work on children under 15.

+In 1964, the scope of the occupational safety and health in the labour code was extended, but agriculture and domestic work remained excluded.
+Protection of Verdingkinder was provided for by the revision of the law in 1978.
+The UN Convention on the Rights of the Child was signed, and Switzerland participated at the International Programme on the Elimination of Child Labour (IPEC) of the International Labour Organization since 1991.
+In 2006, the minimum age for night and Sunday work was raised to 18.